willkwon-math/willkwon-math.github.io/_posts/2021-10-09-l2nontangential.md

 </ol>
   </div>

- Proof of the above approximation scheme can be found in the Ph.D. dissertation of Verchota.
+ Proof of the above approximation scheme can be found in the Ph.D. dissertation of Verchota. <br>

 #### References

 1. E. M. Stein, Singular integrals...
 2. G. Verchota, Layer potentials and Regularity for the Dirichlet problem for Laplace's equation in Lipschitz domains.